-Within the framework of the proper management of its portfolio and within the limits of the investment restrictions described in the general section of the Prospectus, the Sub-Fund may use techniques and instruments relating to transferable securities and money market instruments.
+For the purpose of efficient portfolio management and within the limits of the investment restrictions described in the general section of the Prospectus, the Sub-Fund may use techniques and instruments relating to transferable securities and money market instruments.

 In order to optimise the performance of its portfolio, the Sub-Fund may use derivatives and techniques for investment purposes and for effective portfolio management and/or for hedging purposes in accordance with the conditions and limits stipulated in Chapter 2.
 "Investment and Borrowing Restrictions" contained in the main part of this Prospectus.
 Investors should note that the use of derivatives for investment purposes has a leverage effect.
 This increases the volatility of the Sub-Fund's returns.